Lab 6 - Line Estimation

 };

-How to calibrate sensor
+How to calibrate the sensor

-auto calibrated_val = (raw_val - min_val) / (max_val - min_val);
+auto calibrated = (raw - min_val) / (max_val - min_val);

 Sensor arrangement